aospapp/aosp/system/core/init/README.md

 whitespace from breaking text into multiple tokens.
 The backslash, when it is the last character on a line, may be used for line-folding.

-Lines which start with a # (leading whitespace allowed) are comments.
+Lines which start with a `#` (leading whitespace allowed) are comments.

+System properties can be expanded using the syntax `${property.name}`.
+This also works in contexts where concatenation is required, such as `import /init.recovery.${ro.hardware}.rc`.

 Actions and Services implicitly declare a new section.
 All commands or options belong to the section most recently declared.
 Commands